-- The management report and individual and consolidated annual accounts of MAPFRE S.A. and its subsidiaries. - The report on the limited review of the consolidated abridged interim financial statements of MAPFRE S.A. corresponding to the intermediate period ending on June 30 of each fiscal year. - The Integrated Report, which follows the guidelines and recommendations of the International Integrated Reporting Framework. - Solvency and Financial Condition Report of the MAPFRE Group and the subsidiaries residing in Spain that carry out insurance and reinsurance activities. - The information that MAPFRE S.A. sends to the Spanish National Securities and Exchange Commission (the "CNMV") every quarter.
+$\hbox{- The management report and individual and consolidated annual accounts of MAPFRE S.A. and its subsidiaries.}$

-In addition, the following information is presented to the Audit and Compliance Committee:
+- The report on the limited review of the consolidated abridged interim financial statements of MAPFRE S.A. corresponding to the intermediate period ending on June 30 of each fiscal year. - The Integrated Report, which follows the guidelines and recommendations of the International Integrated Reporting Framework. - Solvency and Financial Condition Report of the MAPFRE Group and the subsidiaries residing in Spain that carry out insurance and reinsurance activities. - The information that MAPFRE S.A. sends to the Spanish National Securities and Exchange Commission (the CNMV) every quarter.
+The following information is presented to the Audit and Compliance Committee: